StackVista/stackstate-docs/stackpacks/integrations/aws.md

 To set up the StackState AWS V2 integration, you need to have:

-- [StackState Agent V2](agent.md) installed on a single machine which can connect to AWS and StackState.
+- [StackState Agent V2](agent.md) installed on a machine which can connect to AWS and StackState.
 - An AWS account for the agent.
 The AWS Account ID is needed in the next step, when deploying resources to the target AWS accounts.
 It is recommended to use a separate shared account outside of the accounts that will be monitored by StackState, but this is not required.
   - If the agent is running within an AWS environment, The EC2 instance, EKS or ECS task must have an IAM role attached to it.
   - If the agent is running outside an AWS account, an IAM user must be made available.